Menditect/documentation/docs/snapshot.md

 Restoring the Design of a Test Configuration using a snapshot will allow to **undo an Adapt**.

+- Navigate to "Test Configurations" in the top menu.
+- Click <i class="fas fa-ellipsis"></i> and then <i class="fa-light fa-clock-rotate-left"></i> to restore a test configuration.

 The result of this action will be:
 - **A new [Test Configuration](test-configuration)** that is based on a previously selected [Application Revision](application-revision) is created and opened. <br/>It will be named `"Restored" - {timestamp} - {Original name}`.
 To change the name, [Edit](test-configuration#edit-a-test-configuration) the Test Configuration.
 - **The original Test Configuration** will contain the executed [Test Runs](test-run).
 To view the executed Test Runs, open that Test Configuration.